catherinevee/tfm-azure-vhub/CONTRIBUTING.md

 - `test`: Adding missing tests or correcting existing tests
 - `chore`: Changes to the build process or auxiliary tools

+## License

-## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+Any contributions you make will be under the MIT Software License.
+When you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.

+## Bug Reports

-## Report bugs using Github's [issue tracker](https://github.com/your-repo/issues)
-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/your-repo/issues/new); it's that easy!
+Report bugs using GitHub's [issue tracker](https://github.com/your-repo/issues).
+Report a bug by [opening a new issue](https://github.com/your-repo/issues/new).

-## Write bug reports with detail, background, and sample code

-**Great Bug Reports** tend to have:
+### Bug Report Guidelines

+Good bug reports include:

 - A quick summary and/or background
-- Steps to reproduce
+- Steps to reproduce (be specific)
-  - Be specific!
-  - Give sample code if you can.
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Use a Consistent Coding Style
+## Coding Style

 * Use 2 spaces for indentation
 * Use meaningful variable names